BitcoinCacheMachine/BitcoinCacheMachine/lxd/README.md

 Decide where you want to run your BCM workload.
 You can deploy BCM to the `dev machine` for quick and convenient testing.
 You can consider running BCM in a [multipass-based VM](./multipass/) or in a [cloud provider via cloud-init](./cloud_providers/). `multipass` VMs use lower-level hardware-based virtualization which provide additional security guarantees.
 In the end, all you need to run BCM component is a LXD endpoint configured and controllable by your `dev machine`.
 Use the `lxc remote list`, `lxc remote get-default` and related commands.

+## Privilege Levels

+Unfortuantely, BCM is currently built entirely on privileged LXC containers.
+This is because Docker swarm could not be made functional using unprivileged containers.
+There are several mitigating factors that reduce the overall risk involved with this limitation:

+* `dockerd` runs within each privileged LXC container, hus `dockerd`-level process isolation is in effect for running application-level containers.
+* The network-level attack surface of BCM is extremely small.
+By default BCM exposes ZERO services to the local network interfaces EXCEPT for the LXD endpoint (for the management plane).
+Any service exposed to the internet is exposed as an authenticated onion whenever possible.
+This provides cloud-like connectivity to your BCM instance in your home or office.
+You get end-to-end encryption and IP anonymity as well as Layer 4 authentication.

+### priviliged.yml

+### unprivileged.yml